The government supports Small and Medium Enterprises (SME). So you should know about the 3 exclusive SME grants you may be missing out on.

-ASP is currently the latest grant introduced by the government for SME’s to encourage the business owners into starting utilizing automation solutions through their various business operations.
+ASP is currently the latest grant introduced by the government for the exclusive SME grants.
+It encourages business owners into starting utilizing automation solutions through their various business operations.

-Under ASP the entrepreneur can now simultaneously tap on a grant, an allowance and a loan.
+Under ASP, the entrepreneur can now simultaneously tap on a grant, an allowance and a loan.

-CDG covers up to 70% of the cost of harnessing automation solutions across existing operations but this excludes replacing or upgrading equipment that does not keep up with the main purpose of the grant and purchasing new equipment for setting up new operations.
+CDG covers up to 70% of the cost of harnessing automation solutions across existing operations.
+But this excludes replacing or upgrading equipment that does not keep up with the main purpose of the grant and purchasing new equipment for setting up new operations.

 CDG is split through two projects: